Cruxial0/context-weaver/README.md

 # ContextWeaver

+### Please note that this project is in a very early stage of development - Breaking changes will occur often.

 **`ContextWeaver`** is a *(WIP)* powerful system based on WorldInfo/Lorebooks.
 It's designed to dynamically manage and inject information into language model (LLM) contexts, and potentially other applications requiring dynamic text generation.
 It achieves this through **entries** with **activation conditions** and inline **processors**.

 ---